vesalukka/bitcoin_search/README.md

 program uses Option1.
   2. program prints results to terminal where You started program

- Since coin data is available only since 2013-04-28, dates before that are invalid.
+ Coin data is available only since 2013-04-28, dates before that are invalid.
 Allso future dates are invalid.